giraone/pms-sample-jee-01/readme.md

 ## Open issues and TODOs for the current goals ##

+- Currently the solution must use *olingo-odata2-core 2.0.6-SNAPSHOT*, because of this bug: [OLINGO-761](https://issues.apache.org/jira/browse/OLINGO-761?page=com.atlassian.jira.plugin.system.issuetabpanels:all-tabpanel)

 - The unit tests with *REST-assured* aren't currently real unit tests - they need a server with a well known configuration.
 See [TestPmsCoreApi](src/com/giraone/samples/pmspoc1/boundary/test/TestPmsCoreApi.java) in the source to see, what I mean.

+- Unit tests for the OData implementation are missed.
+There is only a test page `webapp/test/index.html`.

-- Bean validation together with I18N.
-Currently we use sth. like:
+- Bean validation together with I18N is not yet perfect.
+Currently the code uses sth. like:

 ```
 	@Pattern(regexp = "[0-9A-Za-z]*", message = "Only numbers and ASCII letters are allowed")